sohaibnomanahmed/mac-setup/README.md

 ## Mail
 Setup your mail in mail app if not iCloud

+## Finder
+Add the home folder to finders left menu

 ## Install Homebrew
 can be installed from: https://brew.sh
 Then install wget as described at the website, Activity Monitor can be used to monitor the system htop is not needed.